RakhithJK/dbeaver-dbeaver-wiki/Task-Management.md

 ### Tasks folders

-For better structuring, you can store your tasks in folders.
+For better structuring, you can store your tasks in the folders.
 Create folder can also be from the context menu Database Tasks View.

 ![](images/ug/tools/task-folders-menu.png)